 Alternative names: Streptococcus suis, Streptococcus equisimilis, Streptococcus porcinus

 The streptococci are common organisms in all animals.
 Generally, but not always, they are specie specific.
 The main species present in pigs is Streptococcus suis which is widespread through all swine populations.
-It is associated with a variety of diseases including meningitis, septicemia, poliserositis, arthritis, endocarditis and pneumonia.
+It is associated with a variety of diseases including meningitis, septicemia, polyserositis, arthritis, endocarditis and pneumonia.
 It has also been isolated in cases of abortion and rhinitis.
 The pattern and the relative importance of different syndromes varies by country.

-S. suis is subdivided into at least thirty four serotypes.
+S. suis is subdivided into at least thirty five serotypes.
 They vary in pathogenicity and clinical signs they produce, between and within the different types.
 Some types appear to be non-pathogenic and have been isolated mainly from healthy animals, some are mainly associated with pulmonary lesions and some have been isolated from other animals besides swine.
 Some types, especially type 2, can cause meningitis in humans in addition to pigs.
 Fortunately human cases are rare.

 For a farmer it is important and of concern the endemic meningitis caused by type 2.
 Clinically healthy animals may carry the organism in their tonsils for many months and there are sows that are carriers.
 There is still no technique available to eradicate a serotype once it has entered the farm and sets itself as part of the normal flora.
 S. suis is rapidly eliminated through disinfectants used in farms, including phenolic disinfectants, with chlorine and iodophors.
 Detergents also eliminate the organism in thirty minutes.